eboileau/dhart-utils/README.md

 - default=''

 `--normalised`: If this flag is present, then files are treated as normalised input.
-    # TODO: if input is normalised, what do we do?

 `--do-normalise`: If this flag is present, then output is also written as normalised, in addition to raw.
 Input files must be raw.